12% increase in conversion rates within 3 weeks of launch

 The Breaking Point: "It will charge me $58, with conversion it will be more"

 That quote from a user interview wasn't just feedback.
-It was a symptom of a fundamental breakdown.
+It was a symptom of a bigger problem.

 My discovery process revealed the pricing page wasn't just outdated.
-It was actively hostile.
+It lacked transparency and clarity.

-• 5/5 users experienced "pricing shock" from hidden team member costs ($10/user)
+5/5 users experienced "pricing shock" from hidden team member costs ($13/user)

-• Internal jargon like "1% ACH" and "award winning support" meant nothing to a social media consultant just trying to invoice their client.
+Internal jargon like "1% ACH" meant nothing to a social media consultant just trying to invoice their client.

 The goal wasn't a new layout.
 The goal was to rebuild trust.
 Every design decision was tested against one question: "Does this make the user feel informed and in control?"

-• I fought for total price transparency.
-The new design featured a running tally that calculated the total cost in their local currency live, as they made selections.
+My first goal was to focus on price transparency.
+The new design featured a running tally that calculated the total cost in their local currency, as they made selections.
 No more surprises on the payment page.

-• I became an advocate for plain language.
-I replaced "ACH" with "bank payment (1% fee)" and turned "award winning support" into "24/7 support via chat and phone."
+I advocated for plain language.
+I replaced "ACH" with "bank payment (1% fee)".
 Clarity over marketing fluff.

-I facilitated a charrette (design workshop) with stakeholders, not to present solutions, but to align everyone on this new principle: The pricing page must be the most transparent, helpful, and trustworthy page in our product.
+I facilitated a design workshop with stakeholders, not to present solutions, but to align everyone on this new principle: The pricing page must be the most transparent, helpful, and trustworthy page in our product.

 We shifted from asking "How can we maximize immediate conversions?" to "How can we build lasting customer relationships through transparency?"